The-OpenROAD-Project/OpenROAD/src/pad/README.md

 | `-height` | Height of the site (in microns). |

-### RDL Route
+### Redistribution Layer Routing

-To route the RDL for the bump arrays.
+To route the Redistribution Layer (RDL) for the bump arrays.

 ```tcl
 rdl_route